-Edition type: hardcoverAge: 6-10Rights sold to: Korea, Russia, Slovakia, Czech Republic, Lithuania, Spain, Finland, CataloniaAnimals are real masters of architecture!
+Edition type: hardcoverAge: 6-10Rights sold to: Korea, Russia, Germany, Slovakia, Czech Republic, Lithuania, Spain, Finland, CataloniaAnimals are real masters of architecture!
 In her amazing atlas, Emilia Dziubak presents their most interesting achievements: over-ground and underground constructions, houses on water and underwater, detached houses and studio flats, housing estates, mobile and temporary homes.
 Among many different examples, readers will learn about nests sewn by tailorbirds, nests made from saliva, nest mounds of the orange-footed scrubfowl (among the largest bird-made constructions), the pantries of acorn woodpeckers, the large construction of the sociable weaver, the huts of the Vogelkop bowerbird, paper nests of the common wasp, hives of bees and other insects, ant mounds and also bridges and rafts of army ants, termite mounds, traps made by spiders, the bedsits of caddisfly larvae, complex burrows made by mole rats, beaver dams and mole tunnels.

 Edition type: hardcoverAge: 6-14Rights sold to: ChinaSmoke signals, tam-tams, mysterious symbols carved in stone, knots tied on a string, sealed envelopes shot out from a cannon or sent by pigeon or… camel post.
 For thousands of years people have tried to communicate with others, be it in the room next door, on another hemisphere or even another planet.
 The story of communication is just fascinating, amusing and full of accidents that made ground-breaking inventions happen.
 Hello?
 Have you received our message without any disruption?
 Jump aboard a time capsule and join us on this crazy journey!